3 Principles of Authentic Moneymaking

 If we spend our days dreaming about the big pile of money we’ll be making, we sacrifice our presence now.

 We start seeing customers as a means to an end (our money) rather than being present to their needs now.

-We start seeing marketing as a chore, a necessary evil, to get to the good (our wealth) rather than being present to marketing as an opportunity to serve people now and to explore and express our soul.
+We start seeing marketing as a chore, a necessary evil, to get to wealth, rather than being present to marketing as an opportunity to serve people now and to express our soul.

 This is why I’m often cautioning you against associating with business coaches that are money-focused, hyping you up about how much money you can make, so that you can help people, live in freedom, etc.